aegonzalezp/Assignment_5_1/README.md

 expires’ are labeled as ‘Y = 1’ and answers ‘no, I do not want the coupon’ are labeled as ‘Y = 0’.
 There are five different types of coupons -- less expensive restaurants (under $20), coffee houses, carry out & take away, bar, and more expensive restaurants ($20 - $50).

+#### Data
+The data directory contains dataset csv file from the UCI Machine Learning used for this study

 ## Summary of findings
 The study so far focused on two types of coupons